aws-samples/busy-engineers-document-bucket/instructions/docs/multi-cmk.md

 ## Try it Out

-Adding the Walter CMK the list of CMKs that the application will (attempt) to use was a couple of lines of code, but has powerful implications.
+Adding the Walter CMK to the list of CMKs that the application will (attempt) to use was a couple of lines of code, but has powerful implications.

 To help you explore the behavior of the system, there are some additional `make` targets to change the permissions configuration of Faythe and Walter.